 - a.
 LUCC funds may be allocated for transportation for the following: - i.
 Visiting speakers and performers - ii.
-Transportation central to the purpose or mission of the organization, such as conferences or competitions. - b.
-LUCC funds shall not be allocated for transportation for any purpose other than those specified in 5.06a
+Transportation central to the purpose or mission of the organization, such as conferences or competitions.

 The transfer of goods purchased with LUCC funds is at the discretion of the LUCC Finance Committee.